-This is a super piece of research that needs sharing widely.
-Teachers want to know how to support pupils with their learning, but with lack of time and access to research, accessing the latest information and practical strategies is not only rare, but difficult to do.
+This is a super piece of research that needs to be shared widely.
+Teachers want to know how to support pupils with their learning, but with a lack of time and access to research, accessing the latest information and practical strategies is rare and difficult.

-The Education Endowment Foundation has published a “Metacognition and self-regulated learning” which is 30-pages in length, but is full of wonderful metacognitive strategies for teachers.
-It is vital to stress that these should be taught in conjunction with specific subject content as pupils find it hard to transfer these generic tips to specific tasks.
+The Education Endowment Foundation has published a “Metacognition and self-regulated learning” which is 30 pages in length, but is full of wonderful metacognitive strategies for teachers.
+It is vital to stress that these should be taught with specific subject content as pupils find it hard to transfer these generic tips to specific tasks.

 This overview is superb and accessible.